danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The text which appears the time legend (by default this is “t=”) can be
-changed via the “time legend on/off/settings” option in the le(g)end
+changed via the “time legend on/off/settings” option in the :ref:`sec:menu-g`.
-submenu.

 To rescale the *value* of the time displayed in the time legend (default
 value is as read from the dump file), see